Conoco: Corporate headquarters

-Before the merger, Conoco had its headquarters in what is now the current ConocoPhillips headquarters in the Energy Corridor of Houston; the complex was formerly known as the Conoco Center.
+Before the merger, Conoco had its headquarters in the Conoco Center of Houston, Texas, which became the ConocoPhillips headquarters in the city's Energy Corridor.

-The headquarters of Conoco moved to Houston, in 1949.
-In 1965, the headquarters moved back East to Manhattan, in New York City.
-Seven years later in 1972, the headquarters moved northeast outside New York City to adjacent suburban Stamford, Connecticut; there in Stamford, Conoco occupied space in the three-story High Ridge Park commercial complex, remaining for a decade.
-In 1982, the DuPont company announced that Conoco's headquarters would move again from Stamford, Connecticut further south down the East Coast to Wilmington, Delaware, where DuPont's headquarters were located since its founding almost 222 years earlier in 1802.
+Conoco had been headquartered in Houston since 1949.
+In 1965, the headquarters moved to New York City.
+In 1972, it moved slightly northeast to nearby suburban Stamford, Connecticut, where occupied space in the three-story High Ridge Park commercial complex for the next decade.
+In 1982, DuPont announced it was closing the Stamford headquarters a decade before its lease ran out, to relocate Conoco south to Wilmington, Delaware, where DuPont's headquarters were located since its founding almost 222 years earlier in 1802.
 The move occurred in 1982.
-Edward G. Jefferson, the chairperson then of DuPont, said that the headquarters relocation was to bring the head workforces of DuPont and Conoco together.
-DuPont also announced that it was closing the Conoco offices in Stamford; the lease in the Stamford commercial offices complex was originally scheduled to expire in 1992.
+DuPont chairman Edward G. Jefferson said that the move would bring the head workforces of the two companies together.

 Conoco–Iran deal

 In 1995, Conoco Inc. was awarded a contract by the Islamic Republic of Iran to develop a huge offshore oilfield in the adjacent Persian Gulf to the south.
 It was the first energy agreement involving Iran and the United States since Washington severed diplomatic relations 15 years before with Tehran in 1979–1980, during the American Embassy invasion, seizure and occupation there by mobs of student activists and taking U.S. diplomats hostage for a year in the Iran hostage crisis.
 The contract was signed after three years of protracted negotiations.
-However, the company dropped the plan after the White House announced that after further consideration and consultation, that 42nd President Bill Clinton (born 1946, served 1993–2001), would issue a directive blocking all such transactions on grounds of national security.
+However, the company dropped the plan after the White House announced that after further consideration and consultation, that 42nd President Bill Clinton would issue a directive blocking all such transactions on national security grounds.